 Your ZIP System Wall Sheathing Questions — Answered

-Depending where you live in the US or Canada, you likely have seen homes, apartments, or other buildings under construction built with what looks like green wall sheathing.
+In the US or Canada, you may have seen buildings under construction with green wall sheathing.

 Below are some common questions regarding ZIP System sheathing, tape and liquid flash products.